What are real estate apps needed for?

 - property construction, investment management and other sectors of real estate.

 However, if you are going to develop your own real estate web application, do not try to implement all functionality necessary for your business at once.
-Proper automation of all business workflows and processes involved in real estate requires an elaborated software system that should be developed gradually with a careful testing and tuning of each new module.
+Proper automation of all business workflows and processes involved in real estate requires an elaborated software system that should be developed gradually with a careful QA and testing, and tuning of each new module.